 |2||3|| 103 = 1000; Therefore, Log10(1000) = 3|

 |3||-3|| 10-3 = 0.001; Therefore, Log10(0.001) = -3|

 |4||1.397940009|| 101.397940009 = 25; Therefore, Log10(25) = 1.397940009|

-Further examples of the Excel Log10 function can be found on the Microsoft Office website.
+Further examples of the Excel Log10 function are provided on the Microsoft Office website.

-If you get an error from your Excel Log10 function, use the following table to diagnose the likely cause:
+If you get an error from the Excel Log10 function, this is likely to be one of the following:

 |#NUM!||-||Occurs if the supplied number argument is negative or zero.|

 |#VALUE!||-||Occurs if the supplied number argument is non-numeric.|